vmware-tanzu/velero/design/Implemented/json-substitution-action-design.md

 <!-- ## Background -->

 ## Goals
-- Allow the user to specify a GroupKind, Name(optional), JSON patch for modification.
+- Allow the user to specify a GroupResource, Name(optional), JSON patch for modification.
 - Allow the user to specify multiple JSON patch.

 ## Non Goals